Click on the 'Listen' button above to hear this interview.

 S. foreign policy.

-Casey, or a professor of Christian ethics,began his work for the State Department in 2013 with the goal of providing U.
+or of Christian ethics,began his work for the State Department in 2013 with the goal of providing U.

 Their work, he says, and is making a dissimilarity on the ground by creating relationships between State Department staff and religious leaders.
 According to Casey,these relationships grow over time and bolster ownership and accountability in areas such as climate change and reconstruction efforts globally.